c4rlo/darbup/README.md

 - `ionice -c 3` (part of `util-linux`) sets the I/O scheduling class for `darbup` to class 3, which is _Idle_

 I use `nice` and `ionice` to ensure my system remains responsive during backups.

+### Author and license

+_darbup_ was created by Carlo Teubner.
+My email address is my first name, then a dot, then my last name, at gmail dot com.

+_darbup_ is Copyright 2013 Carlo Teubner.
+It is licensed under the GPL 3, which is reproduced in the accompanying file named `COPYING`.